yutui1281461/aws-sdk-java/CONTRIBUTING.md

 If your branch has more than one commit when it's approved, you will also be asked to [squash][git-rewriting-history] them into a single commit before it is merged in.

-## Additional Resources
-We maintain a [wiki][wiki] where information like design decisions, internal architecture, and style conventions are documented that you may find helpful when contributing to the SDK.

 ## Getting in Contact
 * Come chat with us on [Gitter][gitter]!